 This excerpt is from the beginning of “Squish the Fish: A Tale of Dating and Debauchery” by Dave Lundy.
 The bestselling novel has won numerous comedic awards and been called “The Hangover” in Buffalo, NY.

 Trapped like a turtle flipped on its shell, a man flails his limbs through the puffy snow.
 As he passes out, the alcohol in his bloodstream celebrates with wildly inappropriate dance-moves inspired by the night’s sins.
-The glow from a streetlamp punctures the darkness like a police helicopter’s spotlight and shines on the helpless fool in his jagged snow angel.
+The glow from a streetlamp punctures the darkness like a police helicopter’s spotlight and frames the helpless fool in his jagged snow-angel.

-The slobbering dog belongs to a breed known for saving people dinged-up in the snow — however, this pooch’s glowing eyes foretell that a rescue is far from how things are about to go down.
+The slobbering dog belongs to a breed known for saving people buried in snowstorms, however, this pooch’s glowing eyes foretell that a rescue is far from how things are about to go down.
 The inebriated fellow, unaware that his forehead is the soon-to-be target of an amorous assault, remains oblivious when the canine launches into its grand-finale.
-The funny thing is (which can only be said when you’re not on the receiving end of such an act) humiliations like this can’t compare with what the city has endured throughout its outlandish history.
+The funny thing is (which can only be said when you’re not on the receiving end of such an act) humiliations such as this can’t compare with what the city has endured throughout its outlandish history.